 Visit online course listings to view semester offerings for L64 PNP.

-L64 PNP 200 Introduction to Cognitive Science
+L64 PNP 200 Introduction Cognitive Science

 Credit 3 units.
 A&S IQ: SSC Arch: SSC Art: SSC BU: BA EN: S